Orbeon Forms

 value="filesystem"/>

-The base directory where attachments are stored is configured with:
+For filesystem storage, the base path where attachments are stored is configured with:

 <property